 Why Definitions of Hazard and Risk Matter

-One of the most ubiquitous problems in aviation risk management is the misuse of words, in particular “hazard” and “risk.”
+One of the most ubiquitous problems in aviation risk management is the misuse of commonly used words, in particular “hazard” and “risk.”
 Often, these two items are either:

 - Used interchangeably; or